Current PGR opportunities

 - Lawrence Eagle (School of Geography) – Ecosystem response to extreme summer flooding in Glacier Bay, Alaska

-The recipients of the 4th SPRING (June 2016) competition:
+The winners of the 4th SPRING (June 2016) competition:

 - Philippa Hill (School of Design) – Water repellency in outdoor apparel: consumer use, maintenance and physiological wear comfort